 Accounting principles generally accepted in the United States of America ("GAAP") require that the component units be separated into blended, fiduciary or discretely presented units for reporting purposes.
 Although legally separate entities, blended component units are, in substance, part of the Authority's operations.
 Therefore, they are reported as part of the primary government.
 The primary government is financially accountable for these component units.
-Each blended and discretely presented component unit has a June 30th fiscal year-end.
+Each component unit presented has a June 30th fiscal year-end.